ThomasHeb/4AxisFoamCutter/README.md

 ## What is new?
+- Shared firmware with LaserCutter
+- Removed source for library modification, use provided libraries instead
 - Rotary knob improved (no library needed)
 - Libraries for Arduino can be downloaded directly from here (solving some issues with library updateds and conflicts with grbl)
 - Added blockdiagrams for setup with Ramps 1.4 / Ramps 1.6